antronerds/r2-tutorials/docs/_static/images/archive/One_Gene_View.md

     specific dataset.
 -   In this example the expression levels of the MYCN gene will be used.
--   Adjust several parameters in the advanced settings panel to get a better insight in the expressions levels or adapt your graphic layout.
+-   Adjust several parameters in the advanced settings panel to get a better insight into the expressions levels or adapt your graphic layout.
 -   In R2, the samples are annotated with e.g clinical data, each group of annotated data is called a “Track” in R2.
 These tracks can be